vinkla/instagram/README.md

 // This example is simple, and there are far more methods available.
 ```

-The Instagram manager will behave like it is a `MetzWeb\Instagram\Instagram`.
+The Instagram manager will behave like it is a `Larabros\Elogram\Client`.
 If you want to call specific connections, you can do that with the connection method:

 ```php
 use Vinkla\Instagram\Facades\Instagram;